xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 NOTE: values in val are specified as x,y,n,..
-NOTE: all commands need to be fully tested via mac and id
-NOTE: series API supports types: sample, entry
+NOTE: series API supports types: sample, entry (debug only)
 NOTE: cmd API to be deprecated, do not use

 **List HTTP pages:**